-Fedora offers two paths to running Docker containers; however, each has distinct advantages depending on your use case.
+Fedora offers two paths to running Docker containers, each with distinct trade-offs.

 | Method | Channel | Version | Updates | Best For |